comunica/Article-SSWS2020-AMF/content/evaluation.md

 Each experiment includes a warmup phase, and averages results over 3 separate runs.
 During this warmup phase, the server caches all generated AMFs.
+For each query, we configured a timeout of 5 minutes.
 Furthermore, the default network delay has been configured to 1024Kbps to enforce a realistic Web bandwidth.
 Finally, each experiment uses an NGINX HTTP cache, and the client-side query timeout has been set to 5 minutes.
-All experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.
+All experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU, with each Docker container being limited to a one CPU core.
-<span class=comment data-author=RV>specify the number of cores each component can use</span>

 1. **Client-side AMF Algorithms**:
     First, we compare different client-side algorithms (_None, Triple, BGP Simple, BGP Combined, Triple with BGP Combined_)